Star Television Network: History

-The network was introduced under the Starcast branding in October 1987 as needing $15 million to launch and had just started contacting potential affiliates.
+The network was introduced under the Starcast branding in October 1987 by network founders Harry Handley, Walter Windsor, Cathy Bamberg, & John Tyler as needing $15 million to launch and had just started contacting potential affiliates.
 The network expected to sign up 30 stations by the April 1989 launch date and have 18 hours of broadcasting a day.
 After the Black Monday stock market crash in October 1987, Starcast's investors pulled out.
 By January 1988, the company had 70 stations willing to sign on to the network.

 By April 1989 (the projected launch date), the network, now under the STN branding (having changed from Starcast), pushed back their launch to July due to programming negotiations and financing hold ups.
 64 stations had provisionally signed on as affiliates in markets like Los Angeles, Chicago, Philadelphia, Boston, Jacksonville, Florida and Orlando to an estimated reach of 40 million households.
 The network was then in talks with an additional 33 stations.
 At this time, an affiliation fee ranging from $2,750 to $60,000 annually would be paid by the stations based on their market size instead of the standard network payments to affiliates.
 36 minutes a day would be allocated for advertising sold by the network, with the remainder given to its affiliates.
 STN missed the July launch due to lack of additional funding and set a new September 1 deadline for enough affiliates to sign on for a possible November 1 launch.
 The network expected to be based at the then-new Universal Studios Florida in Orlando.
 At this time, the network restructured its affiliate agreement in dropping the annual carriage fee for the addition of some infomercials and a refundable deposit of $1,500 to $175,000 based on the station's size.
 The number of affiliates at launch and infomercials was a requirement to bring on replacement investor Dale W. Lang, owner of Lang Communications, which then owned several magazines including Success and Working Woman magazine.
 The infomercials would bring a steady source of income for the network and were mostly to be provided by Quantum Marketing International.